-Shipping container skates are another fantastic way to get your container where you need it; whether that’s in an exhibition hall, shopping centre, warehouse or simply rolling under some particularly low branches and telephone wires.
+Shipping container skates offer a fantastic way to get your container to where you need it; whether that’s in an exhibition hall, shopping centre, warehouse or simply rolling it under some low branches or telephone wires.
 Shipping container skates are carried by the majority of our hauliers and as long as we know in advance of delivery, and know where we’re going with it, skating a container into position should not only be doable but also save you money on the alternative option; craning a shipping container into position!
-Typically skating a shipping container under something is far cheaper than hiring a specialist large crane and lifting over.
+Typically skating a shipping container under something is far cheaper than hiring a specialist large crane and lifting it.

 Site Restraints for Skates